csc301-2024-s/13-Engineers-Without-Borders/deliverables/D1/planning.md

 #### Q8: How will you work as a team?
 As a team, we haven't really discussed regular meetings yet.
 We have a Discord server where we can communicate with each other any time we want and share our progress.
 Sometimes we'll have ad hoc meetings where we discuss deliverables and go over what we wrote (like for this deliverable!).

 For D1 we only had time to meet with our partner once.
-In this meeting we discussed the MVP and expectations for the game.
-Our tentative regular meeting schedule will be wednesday afternoons around the same time biweekly.
-These will be online.
+In this meeting we discussed the MVP, user stories, and expectations for the game.
+Our biweekly meetings will be Thursday nights online.

 #### Q9: How will you organize your team?
 We communicate via our Discord server.
 We will make a Trello board to prioritize and assign tasks, and yes we will give our TA and partner access to it once we make it.

 Tasks get assigned based on their role in question 7.
 So GUI-based tasks go to the frontend programmers, for example.
-The status of work depends on if the work satisfies the requirements, or far away it is from satisfying them.
+The status of work depends on if the work satisfies the requirements, or how far away it is from satisfying them.

 #### Q10: What are the rules regarding how your team works?
 **Communications:**